 Standards set up a foundation for all aspects of life via bringing order, sustainability, satisfaction and management of mistakes and errors.
 Management of quality is also determined by standards.
 Aviation and related operations are no different.
 QMS in aviation along with SMS (A safety management system) in aviation commonly refers to a set of processes and tools to formally manage a structured quality and safety program.

 A Quality Management System (QMS) is a means of ensuring that an organization is meeting requirements and continuously improving its processes.
-In aviation QMS is focused on safety.
+In aviation QMS is mainly focused on safety.
 Backed up by laws, regulations and internal codes.

 A Brief History:

-Quality Management’s most recent and widespread version is ISO 9001:2015.
+By the date Quality Management’s most recent and widespread version is ISO 9001:2015.
 Though it started as a military standard focused on error detection and quality assurance it evolved to a management style inclusive of all steps of processes, risks and decision making.

 Since then, 2 major revisions are made: